 C. because of his: deep knowledge and accessible manner

 D. because of his deep knowledge and accessible manner,

-When two nouns (deep knowledge, accessible manner) are separated by and, no comma should be placed between them.
+When two nouns (deep knowlege, accessible manner) are separated by and, no comma should be placed between them.
 That eliminates (A).
 (C) is incorrect because a colon must follow a complete, standalone sentence, and clearly Physicist Michio Kaku, the author of several best-selling books about science, has gained popularity in the mainstream media because of his cannot stand on its own as a sentence.
 (D) is incorrect because when this answer is plugged in, the comma after manner is also placed before the preposition of — and as a rule, no comma should be placed before a preposition.
 (B) is correct because the underlined portion does not require any punctuation.

 The opening of the Empire State building coincided with the start of the Great Depression.
 As a result, much of the new skyscrapers’ office space remained empty for months.